shiftypanda/python_data_science_course_san_diago_2019/week_5_data_visualisation/week_5_notes.md

 ## case study 1 cholera
 https://youtu.be/U_D6TwZKQWQ

+case study looking at data visualtion in undersntaindg how chororea spread remains public health threat bacteira infeciton diarrhea

+1854 identifeid how cholera spread well water contamination was thought to be due to smelling something bad
+John Snow - scientist, anaesthetist theory that cholera 1839 was waterborne lived near to find where everyone who got the water from and deaths outliers helpful for idenitnfy why things were happenign, workhouse had noinfecitosn in area of braod street because they had their own water supply baby had become ill with cholera near to pump, they had not disposed of nappiy waste problay wentinto cesspit that then filetered into the water pump this then led to water sanitation

+he completed map to visualise the deaths from choelra related to pump

 ## case stud 2 napoleans march
 https://youtu.be/4PDBHBX9d1o

+frances russian campaign of nappoelas russian campaingin 1812 Charles Jospeh Minard using visualisations in statistics

+lines showing nameof river with startof troop number and then at end of campaing plan was to attack smaller russian army near border however russian army refused to engage french army in direct conflict, they would retareat destroyign supplies after invading moscow waited for surrender for over a month btu didnt happen and witner started to set in.
+They were attacekd whilst fleeing by russian army.
+Temperatures often below zero

+6 differnet types of data being displayed
+- lat, longof army
+- size of army
+- dist traveled
+- temperature during retreated

 ## Case Study 3 - Interactive Visualization of World Data
 Bookmark this page